The Rape of the Sabines is a 17th century masterpiece.

 So they invited their neighbours, the Sabines, to a banquet - and kidnapped all the women.

-The episode fascinated artists for centuries.
+The episode fascinated artists throughout the centuries.

 Others, like Poussin, preferred to represent the violence of the kidnapping itself.

-Notice how most of the lines point towards the gates, guiding our eyes to the only escape route.
+The painting is also famous for its structure : notice how most of the lines point towards the gates, guiding our eyes to the only escape route.

 By contrast, Romulus' looms over the scene, his strength emphasised by the strong, parallel lines of the Roman buildings behind him - a symbol of Roman power and supremacy.